input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 ## Executive summary

 This section lists a number of findings, conclusions, ideas, and known risks that we have garnered as part of the Peras innovation project.
+Overall, work on the Peras protocol has matured to Software Readiness Level (SRL) 4 and, although a few aspects of the innovation project require completion and polish, the post-innovation roadmapping and processes can proceed.

 ### Product